celo-org/docs/docs/community/release-process/celo-oracles.md

 ### Emergency Patches

-Security fixes or hotfixes may not have a public commit attached to them in case the vulnerability needs to be patched before disclosing to the general public to prevent an attacker to explit a vulnerability before operatos patch their services.
+Security fixes or hotfixes may not have a public commit attached to them in case the vulnerability needs to be patched before disclosing to the general public to prevent an attacker to exploit a vulnerability before operators patch their services.
 Emergency patches will be distributed using the same method described in [Git tags](#git-tags)

 ## Vulnerability Disclosure